UCSB-AMPLab/telar-docs/docs/2-workflows/1-github-web.md

 5. Commit the file
 6. Keep note of paths for Phase 4

+{: .tip }
+> **Markdown Formatting**
+> Panel content supports rich markdown including image sizing, videos, and more.
+See the [Markdown Syntax Guide](/docs/reference/markdown-syntax/) for complete reference.

 ## Phase 4: Structure Your Story

 Connect everything in your Google Sheets story sheet: